developersuraj/FexEx-API-Integration-PHP/README.md

 # FexEx-API-Integration-PHP

-It is generally created for developertest mode.
+It is generally created for developer-test mode.
 Once you finish the test mode process just replace your test credentials with your live credentials and URL too.

 How to use?